Chillee/chillee.github.io/brrr_intro.md

 One thing to note is that every single time we perform a GPU kernel, we need to move our data from and back to our GPU's DRAM (i.e. our warehouse).

-Now, imagine what happens when we're perform an unary operation like `torch.cos`.
+Now, imagine what happens when we perform an unary operation like `torch.cos`.
 We need to ship our data from our storage to the warehouse, then perform a tiny bit of computation for each piece of data, and then ship that storage back.
 Shipping things around is quite expensive.
 As a result, nearly all of our time here is spent shipping data around, and *not* on the actual computation itself.

 Since we're spending all of our time on memory-bandwidth, such an operation is called a **memory-bound operation**, and it means that we're not spending a lot of time on compute.